-NEW YORK CITY (August 5, 2022) — Tickets are now on sale for the New York City off-Broadway premiere of Our Man in Santiago, a wickedly smart, critically acclaimed comic spy thriller by two-time Emmy nominee and WGA award-winner Mark Wilding (Grey’s Anatomy, Scandal, Good Girls, Charmed).
-Performances kick off with one public preview on Tuesday, Sept.
-13, followed by two press previews on Wednesday, Sept.
-14 and Thursday, Sept.
-15. Opening night is set for Friday, Sept.
-16 at the AMT Theater on West 45th Street, where performances continue through October 28.
+NEW YORK CITY (UPDATED September 19, 2022) — The New York City off-Broadway premiere of Our Man in Santiago, a wickedly smart, critically acclaimed comic spy thriller by two-time Emmy nominee and WGA award-winner Mark Wilding (Grey’s Anatomy, Scandal, Good Girls, Charmed), opened September 16 at the AMT Theater on West 45th Street, where performances continue through October 28.

-A raucous political farce inspired by the true story of a spectacularly failed U.S. attempt to overthrow Chile’s democratically elected leader, Our Man In Santiago sees the CIA enlist an inexperienced agent to carry out a last-ditch, poorly conceived and wildly dangerous effort to hasten the 1973 Chilean coup d’état.
+A boisterous political romp inspired by the true story of a spectacularly failed U.S. attempt to overthrow Chile’s democratically elected leader, Our Man In Santiago sees the CIA enlist an inexperienced agent to carry out a last-ditch, poorly conceived and wildly dangerous effort to hasten the 1973 Chilean coup d’état.